 Reaction & Thoughts:

-If you are looking for an old-fashioned mad-scientist flick, The Asphyx (also known as Spirit of the Dead and The Horror of Death), written by Christina Beers, Laurence Beers, and Brian Comport, directed by Peter Newbrook (Corruption and Crucible of Terror ), is the movie for you.
+If you are looking for a fun old-fashioned mad-scientist flick this is the movie for you.
+The Asphyx (also known as Spirit of the Dead and The Horror of Death) was written by Christina Beers, Laurence Beers, and Brian Comport, and directed by Peter Newbrook (Corruption and Crucible of Terror ).

 Good performances and great production values are the film’s main virtues.
 Also, it has a particularly nifty premise that has disturbing implications.
 One could argue that the filmmakers were trying to ape Hammer Productions, but I think it’s more in the vein of an old Universal horror movie — it reminded me of The Invisible Ray, with Boris Karloff and Bela Lugosi.

 One interesting difference is that the crazy scientist is played by the very refined Stephens.
 He is no Peter Cushing or Christopher Lee, but he is very effective.
 Another thing that sets it apart from old horror is the gorgeous color photography of Oscar-winning cameraman Freddie Young (Lawrence of Arabia and Doctor Zhivago) — it’s so pretty that it hurts your eyes.
 The film’s glossiness is at odds with the film’s consistently dour tone.
-The visual effects are very good too.
+The visual effects are good too.

-Robert Powell (Harlequin) is very good as Stephens’s adopted son.
+Robert Powell (Harlequin) is effective as Stephens’s adopted son.
 Jane Lapotaire (Surviving Picasso) plays Stephens’s daughter.
 With Alex Scott (The Abominable Dr. Phibes), Ralph Arliss (She Fell Among Thieves), Terry Scully (Goodbye Gemini), and John Lawrence (They Live).

 Conclusions & Final Thoughts: